Inklingo

 adjectiveA1general

-Use 'oscuro' when referring to a lack of light, making it difficult to see.
+Use 'oscuro' when referring to a place or general environment with very low light levels, making it hard to see.

 A red apple is partially lit by a small flashlight beam against a completely dark background.